DataDog/hiring-engineers/answers.md

 * Send you an email whenever the monitor triggers.
 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
-* When this monitor sends you an email notification, take a screenshot of the email that it sends you.

 Datadog has conditionals that you can use, as well as some variables available to customize your messages.
 To achieve my goals, I had to do the following: